|By...||You must have...|

 - Talk to an Honors Program adviser about your ideas.

-- Speak with potential supervisors and solidify their commitment to oversee your project.
+- Speak with potential supervisors and solidify their commitment to oversee your activity.

 Submitting an application

-- Submit the official application by the end of the second week of the quarter you will conduct the project and archive the application in your portfolio.
+- Submit the official application by the end of the second week of the quarter you will participate in the activity.
 The application will open during week 5 of the prior quarter, and students are encouraged to submit applications as soon as possible.

-- Receive approval (via email) from the Honors Program to use the project for the Experiential Learning requirement by the end of the third week of the quarter.
+- Receive email approval of your application from the Honors Program by the end of the third week of the quarter.